cedricdelpoux/gatsby-source-google-docs/README.md

             },
         },
         // Use gatsby-transformer-remark to modify the generated markdown
-        // Not mandatary, but recommanded to be compliant with gatsby remark ecosystem {
+        // Not mandatory, but recommended to be compliant with the Gatsby remark ecosystem {
             resolve: "gatsby-transformer-remark",
             options: {